 Hericium erinaceus seems to be quite beneficial in repairing cognitive issues.
 A double-blind, parallel-group, placebo-controlled study examined its effects on Japanese patients with mild cognitive impairment.
 The people ranged from 50 to 80 in age.
 Half of the participants in the Japanese study were given lion's mane supplements for 16 weeks, while the other half were given a placebo.

 The participants who were taking the mushroom extract showed increased scores in their cognitive functioning.
 These significant increases suggest that lion's mane supplements have the potential improve mild cognitive impairment and aid in neuronal health and functioning.

 Lion’s Mane and Alzheimer’s

 A 2020 study looked at the effects of lion's mane supplements on early Alzheimer's disease symptoms.
 The double-blind, placebo-controlled study lasted 52 weeks, and it consisted of two parallel groups.
 Both groups exhibited symptoms of early Alzheimer's.

-Results suggest that lion’s mane mushroom extract significantly improved cognitive function in the participants that were taking the Hericium erinaceus supplement.
+Results suggest that lion’s mane mushroom extract significantly improved cognitive function in the Alzheimer's patients that were taking the Hericium erinaceus supplement.
 The participants didn't exhibit any side effects, suggesting that the mushroom is safe and well-tolerated for Alzheimer's patients.

 Another recent study came to a similar conclusion.
 The 2021 animal study examined the effects of polysaccharides found in the lion's mane mycelium on oxidative stress, nerve regeneration, and neuronal health.
 The compounds significantly improved the cognitive behavior in mice.
-The mushroom alleviated oxidative stress in the brains of mice with Alzheimer's disease by regulating calcium levels in the brain.
+Lion's mane alleviated oxidative stress in the brains of mice with Alzheimer's disease by regulating calcium levels in the brain.